The ISAPP quick guide to probiotics for health professionals: History, efficacy, and safety

 Infant colic is a common condition, currently without effective medical treatment options.
 In recent clinical trials, Lactobacillus reuteri DSM 17938 was shown to safely relieve symptoms of infant colic in breastfed infants, as demonstrated in an individual patient data meta-analysis (see the meta-analysis here).

 - Necrotizing enterocolitis (NEC)

 NEC is a neonatal disease with a 30% mortality rate and risks life-long morbidity in survivors.
 The cause of the disease is not yet clear, but intestinal microbiota differs between NEC patients and healthy infants.
 Prophylactic probiotic use can reduce the incidence of NEC [number needed to treat (NNT)=25], overall death (NNT=34), and neonatal sepsis (NNT=34) in preterm newborns and can reduce NEC stage ≥2 in very low birth weight infants (NNT=33) (see here and here).
 One Cochrane systematic review and meta-analysis on all probiotic preparations showed that probiotics reduced these risks by more than 50% compared to controls.
 However, not all probiotic preparations studied for NEC are effective, as Bifidobacterium breve BBG-001 did not improve the incidence of, or mortality from, NEC.
-Additional research is needed to determine optimal probiotic formulations and dosing, as suggested by a recent meta-analysis.
-This review looked at efficacy of specific probiotic preparations and concluded that sufficient evidence exists for 3 of 25 probiotic formulations to reduce mortality from NEC, whereas 7 of 25 strains reduced incidence of NEC.
+Additional research is needed to determine optimal probiotic formulations and dosing, as suggested by a recent meta-analysis, which looked at efficacy of specific probiotic preparations and concluded that sufficient evidence exists for 3 of 25 probiotic formulations to reduce mortality from NEC, whereas 7 of 25 strains reduced incidence of NEC.
 The American Gastroenterological Association recommends the use of specific probiotic strain combinations for NEC prevention in preterm, low-birth-weight infants.
 A neonatologist provided perspective in how to select strains to prevent NEC here.

 - Bacterial vaginosis (BV)